Emberley/ML-AI-Research_Portfolio/coursework-projects/natural-language-processing/nlp-graph/README.md

 4. Design relational database schema and ERD model
 5. Normalize database schema to BCNF
 6. Implement graph-based data model for user interactions
-7. Execute queries on relational database (MySQL)
+7. Execute queries on relational database
 8. Execute equivalent graph-based queries using Python and NetworkX
 9. Compare performance and efficiency of both data models